elesto-dao/elesto/docs/Explanation/README.md

 # Explanation Documentation

-How to use the Elesto Explanation Documentation.
+How to use the Elesto Explanation Documentation:

 - [Explanation Documentation](#explanation-documentation)
   - [Introduction](#introduction)